permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/remote.md

 ## Create a Remote

-The `permguard remote add` command allows to create a remote.
+The `permguard remote add` command allows to add a remote server.

 ```bash
 permguard remote add origin localhost